denhamparry/talks/2019/06/blueconf/contributingwithnocode/README.md

-# Lightning Talk: Cloud Native Wales: How We Contributed to the Community with No Code
+# BlueConf: Contributing With No Code

-## Lewis Denham-Parry, CloudNativeWales
+## Lewis Denham-Parry, Jetstack / CloudNativeWales